Ensembl/WiggleTools/README.md

 ```
 easy_install.sh
 ```
 It will test for the presence of pre-existing installations, prompt you before each download then install as appropriate.
 If you already installed Tabix or the Kent source code, be sure to set the $TABIX_SRC and $KENT_SRC environment variables to avoid a redundant installation.
-Because C libraries are being installed, root permissions are required.
+Because C libraries are being installed (see below), root permissions are required.
+If those libraries are already installed, the script runs happily without root privileges.

 If you are on Mac or Ubuntu, the script will use HomeBrew or apt-get.
 If you have a different package installer, it should be pretty easy to install hooks for it in the script.